Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-89-titanomachy.md

 Not that he could hear it, but in his head he always added the sound of array jumps whenever the ship flung itself through shortcut space into the unknown.

 Besides, he could feel it through his boots.
-That little…lurch, twitch, bounce of the deck.
+That little... lurch, twitch, bounce of the deck.
 Like somebody had hit the far end of the deck with a hammer.

 They were nice boots, too.
 Custom made and everything for a Bigfoot like him.